 It goes without saying that WordPress, running more than 60% of the whole web, has conquered the hearts of millions of users.
 But is there a CMS world outside WordPress?
 In this post, we will dwell on top 5 website builders which can easily substitute the leader in the content management system league – WordPress, but still, bring your website to the highest rock.
 By no means, I’m trying to talk you out of using WordPress, but being informed that there are some good WordPress alternatives to it will help you to choose the technology suited to your web needs best of all.

 Being the second most popular CMS on the web market, Joomla is an ideal place for web designers and developers alike.
 It comes with all the things that WordPress can do and sometimes offers even more.
 For example, while to get the multilingual website, one needs tons of plugins installed on WordPress, Joomla has this feature out of the box.
-Lots of small businesses, corporations and nonprofit organizations are using Joomla such as Russian website of Linux and National Crime Agency.
-For this and that reasons, some users claim that Joomla is more “enterprise ready” than WordPress.
+Lots of small businesses, corporations, and nonprofit organizations are using Joomla such as the Russian website of Linux and the National Crime Agency.
+For this and that reason, some users claim that Joomla is more “enterprise-ready” than WordPress.

 If blogging is your main direction in the web world, this platform will be a great alternative to WordPress.
 Blogger is Google’s child and comes with all the features you need for proper and successful blogging activity.
 A reliable commenting system, inbuilt social capabilities, ease of use and different templates to choose from made Blogger a super solution for “blog-ginners” (i.e., blogger-beginners).